Theehawau/TalkTrain/README.md

 TalkTrain is an entry for the GITEX AI InnovateFest 2023 Hackathon, powered by Alibaba Cloud.
 Watch project presentation on [YouTube](https://youtu.be/Na4XdjN_FaM?si=9K7TArx8PfI4t0jw).

 <h3>  (Coming SOON!!!)
-A step-by-step guide to build TalkTrain from scratch using Alibaba Cloud serices </h3>
+A step-by-step guide to build TalkTrain from scratch using Alibaba Cloud services </h3>

 ## Features